Skip to content

 Centered balance scale perfectly level, gold coin labeled GAIN on left pan, grey rock labeled LOSE on right pan, with caption 'Decision time triples when both sides carry real cost' and Paradox of Choice attribution Figure 6: The hard-choice signature.
 When both pans hold weight, decision time triples.

 These are hard this or that questions and this or that questions for adults, not warmups.
 Use them sparingly.
-Two or three at a dinner is enough; ten in a row will exhaust the room and turn an enjoyable game into a low-grade ethics seminar nobody actually signed up for.
-The pause time is the point.
-And if your group answers fast on prompts in this set, that’s a signal you’re picking by gut rather than weighing the trade-off, where the conversation that follows is usually the more interesting half of the exercise.
+Two or three at a dinner is plenty.
+Ten in a row drains the room and turns a fun game into a low-grade ethics seminar nobody signed up for.
+The pause is the point.
+And if your group answers fast here, that’s a tell: you’re picking by gut instead of weighing the cost.
+The argument that follows is usually the better half of the exercise anyway.

 Duel me on decision-making →

 105. $1M today or $5K monthly forever?
-LearnClash split: 44/56 monthly forever.
+Monthly forever edges it.
 The lump-sum pull is weaker than expected.

 106. Be the smartest in every room or the funniest in every room?
-LearnClash split: 48/52 funniest.
-The closest “value question” split in our deep set.
+Funniest edges it.
+One of the closest “value question” splits in the set.

 107. Live in your dream city forever or travel everywhere but never settle?